Installations and Migrations

 You must ensure that post_max_size is the same or larger than upload_max_filesize.
 These settings can be changed globally by changing them in your php.ini file (its location varies depending on your system).
 After changing the settings, remember to restart your web server.
 You may be able to change these settings locally if you’re using Apache by putting a .htaccess file in phpMyAdmin’s directory.
 The contents of the file should be:

-Change “20M” to however large you want it to be.
-You shouldn’t need to restart the web server for these changes to take effect, but if you start getting Internal Server Errors (500) then this probably means your host does not allow you to change these settings and you need to remove those settings.
+Change “256M” to however large you want it to be.
+You should not need to restart the web server for these changes to take effect, but if you start getting Internal Server Errors (500) then this probably means your host does not allow you to change these settings and you need to remove those settings.
+Also note that web server and browsers may impose their own limits.

 Splitting up the file